soundpress/RulesOfNYC/docs/c19/index.rst

     :header-rows: 1

     * - When the Index is:
+      - The surcharge for Hybrid Electric and Diesel-Fueled taxicabs will be:
-      - The surcharge will be:
+      - The surcharge for all other taxicabs will be:
 ~